pbmanis/cnmodel/INSTALL.md

         # note that you will need to activate the environment once this script exists.

-    3. in .zshrc, you can create a convenience alias to switch the environment and get into the directory.
+    3. In ~/.zshrc, you can create a convenience alias to switch the environment and get into the directory.

-ALternate:
+    4. Activate the virtual environment with "source cnmodel_venv/bin/activate".

+Alternate:
     Install using anaconda python, building all by hand.